What habits do visionary companies share to achieve success? Find out in our chapter-by-chapter summary of Built to Last by Jim Collins.

 Consider the case of Merck, a pharmaceutical company.
 Proclaiming that the success of their business means “victory against disease and help to humankind”, they still get much profit.

-Merck created a cure against “river blindness”, an infectious disease that broke out in the Third World.
+Merck created a cure against “river blindness”, an infectious disease that was breaking out in some nations of sub-Saharan Africa.
 The customers couldn’t afford the product, and the governments didn’t purchase it either.
 Merck decided to give the drug to people for free and even spent their own money to make sure the drug actually reached those who needed it.

 Did they do it out of kindness or for pragmatic reasons?
 Both.